biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 1st Place

-Church:	Manassas A/G, Bristow, VA
+* **Church**: Manassas A/G, Bristow, VA
-Coaches:	Darlene Brower, Sahar Smith (assistant), Vivian Hains (assistant)
+* **Coaches**: Darlene Brower, Sahar Smith (assistant), Vivian Hains (assistant)
+* **Team:**
-Team:	Cara Brower
+   * Cara Brower
-Lindsey Brower
+   * Lindsey Brower
-Samantha Smith
+   * Samantha Smith
-Catherine Hains
+   * Catherine Hains
 * **Preliminaries**:
-Round 1: Won against The Church at Briargate, "Public Spectacle", Colorado Springs, CO 145 to 130 Round 2: Won against James River A/G, "In Chains", Ozark, MO 175 to 40 Round 3: Won against Nyssa Christian Fellowship, Nyssa, OR 150 to 60 Round 4: Won against Victorious Life Church, Wesley Chapel, FL 205 to 35 Round 5: Won against Timberline Church, Fort Collins, CO 285 to 15 Round 6: Won against Corydon A/G, Corydon, IA 165 to 95 Round 7: Won against Christian Temple, Houston, TX 195 to 50 Round 8: Lost to Praise A/G, Garfield, NJ 40 to 200 Round 9: Won against Journey Fellowship Church, Slidell, LA 75 to 60
+  * Round 1: Won against The Church at Briargate, "Public Spectacle", Colorado Springs, CO 145 to 130
+  * Round 2: Won against James River A/G, "In Chains", Ozark, MO 175 to 40
+  * Round 3: Won against Nyssa Christian Fellowship, Nyssa, OR 150 to 60
+  * Round 4: Won against Victorious Life Church, Wesley Chapel, FL 205 to 35
+  * Round 5: Won against Timberline Church, Fort Collins, CO 285 to 15
+  * Round 6: Won against Corydon A/G, Corydon, IA 165 to 95
+  * Round 7: Won against Christian Temple, Houston, TX 195 to 50
+  * Round 8: Lost to Praise A/G, Garfield, NJ 40 to 200
+  * Round 9: Won against Journey Fellowship Church, Slidell, LA 75 to 60
 * **Round Robin**:
-Round 1: Lost to CrossPoint A/G, Portage, WI 150 to 175
+  * Round 1: Lost to CrossPoint A/G, Portage, WI 150 to 175
-Round 2: Lost to Cedar Park A/G, Bothell, WA 70 to 220
+  * Round 2: Lost to Cedar Park A/G, Bothell, WA 70 to 220
-Round 3: Lost to Orange County Worship Center, Santa Ana, CA 120 to 170 Round 4: Lost to Northridge A/G, Grand Island, NE 120 to 150 Round 5: Lost to James River A/G, "One in Christ", Ozark, MO 80 to 255 Round 6: Lost to Faith A/G, West Plains, MO 140 to 170 Round 7: Lost to Owasso First A/G, Owasso, OK -15 to 365 Round 8: Lost to Faith A/G, Orlando, FL 120 to 225
+  * Round 3: Lost to Orange County Worship Center, Santa Ana, CA 120 to 170
+  * Round 4: Lost to Northridge A/G, Grand Island, NE 120 to 150
+  * Round 5: Lost to James River A/G, "One in Christ", Ozark, MO 80 to 255
+  * Round 6: Lost to Faith A/G, West Plains, MO 140 to 170
+  * Round 7: Lost to Owasso First A/G, Owasso, OK -15 to 365
+  * Round 8: Lost to Faith A/G, Orlando, FL 120 to 225
-Round 9: Won against Journey Church, Bridgeville, PA 235 to 135 Round 10: Lost to Tacoma Life Center, Tacoma, WA 85 to 190 Round 11: Lost to First A/G, Binghamton, NY 120 to 125 Round 12: Won against Christian Temple, Houston, TX 245 to 20 Round 13: Lost to Braeswood A/G, Houston, TX 110 to 160
+  * Round 9: Won against Journey Church, Bridgeville, PA 235 to 135
+  * Round 10: Lost to Tacoma Life Center, Tacoma, WA 85 to 190
+  * Round 11: Lost to First A/G, Binghamton, NY 120 to 125
+  * Round 12: Won against Christian Temple, Houston, TX 245 to 20
+  * Round 13: Lost to Braeswood A/G, Houston, TX 110 to 160
-Round 14: Won against Praise A/G, Garfield, NJ 175 to 20
+  * Round 14: Won against Praise A/G, Garfield, NJ 175 to 20
-Round 15: Won against Journey Fellowship Church, Slidell, LA 115 to 80 Round 16: Won against Dayspring A/G, Bowling Green, OH 135 to 105 Round 17: Lost to First A/G, Lexington, KY 135 to 145
+  * Round 15: Won against Journey Fellowship Church, Slidell, LA 115 to 80
+  * Round 16: Won against Dayspring A/G, Bowling Green, OH 135 to 105
+  * Round 17: Lost to First A/G, Lexington, KY 135 to 145
-Round 18: Lost to Christian Chapel, Tulsa, OK 45 to 185 Round 19: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 150 to 165
+  * Round 18: Lost to Christian Chapel, Tulsa, OK 45 to 185
+  * Round 19: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 150 to 165
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Manassas A/G, Bristow, VA" html=image_html %}